4d5452/linux_env/README.md

 # linux_env
-Common envrionmental config files for the linux system

-Xresources - copy into your home directory prefixed with a '.'.
+Xresources - copy into your home directory prefixed with a '.'\n
     * cp ./Xresources ~/.Xresources

+bashrc - copy into your home directory prefixed with a '.'\n
+    * cp ./bashrc ~/.bashrc